 If we compare it carefully, we will find that GTX1080 is actually completely unable to compete with Google's Coral.
 To know that the maximum power of GTX1080 is 180W, while Coral Edge TPU is only 2.5W.

+NVIDIA Jetson Nano's score is not high.
+Although it has a GPU that supports CUDA, it is actually not much faster than the 2014 MBP i7-4870HQ, but it is still faster than this quad-core, hyper-threaded CPU.
 However, compared with the i7 50W energy consumption, the average energy consumption of Jetson Nano is always maintained at 12.5W, which means that the power consumption is reduced by 75% and the performance is improved by 10%.

 NVIDIA Jetson Nano